 Figure captions

-Figure 1: Performance of the Regime Shift Detector (RSD) model under varying parameter values.
-Proportion of simulation results in which the true break scenario was detected within the top break point combinations as identified by the RSD implemented with an underlying Ricker model with varied A) noise (in the form of normally distributed error), B) starting values of the r parameter, C) percent changes in the K parameter, D) percent changes in r, and E) simulated time series length.
+Figure 1: Performance of the Dynamic Shift Detector (DSD) algorithm under varying parameter values.
+Proportion of simulation results in which the true break scenario was detected within the top break point combinations as identified by the DSD implemented with an underlying Ricker model with varied A) noise (in the form of normally distributed error), B) starting values of the r parameter, C) percent changes in the K parameter, D) percent changes in r, and E) simulated time series length.
 Sets of 0, 1, 2 and 3 break points were randomly generated from within the set of possible values, and 250 datasets were simulated for each scenario.
 In each panel, other variables (that were not being varied) were held constant at their base values (i.e., noise=2%; starting value of r = 2; change in r = ±25%; change in K = ±75%; time series length = 20 years).
 Trends within a set of scenarios (grey lines) are illustrated with a third-order GAM smoothing line.

 Figure 2: Average break weight of break points detected under varying parameterization conditions.
-Average weights of break points identified by the Regime Shift Detector model reflecting true parameterization conditions (diamonds) or erroneous breaks suggested by the model (triangles) under varied A) noise (in the form of normally distributed error), B) starting values of the r parameter, C) percent changes in the K parameter, D) percent changes in r, and E) simulated time series length.
+Average weights of break points identified by the Dynamic Shift Detector algorithm reflecting true parameterization conditions (diamonds) or erroneous breaks suggested by the algorithm (triangles) under varied A) noise (in the form of normally distributed error), B) starting values of the r parameter, C) percent changes in the K parameter, D) percent changes in r, and E) simulated time series length.
 Sets of 0, 1, 2 and 3 break points were randomly generated from within the set of possible values, and 250 datasets were simulated for each scenario.
 In each panel, other variables (that were not being varied) were held constant at their base values (i.e., noise=2%; starting value of r = 2; change in r = ±25%; change in K = ±75%; time series length = 20 years).
 Trends within a set of scenarios (grey lines) are illustrated with a third-order GAM smoothing line.

-Figure 3: Regime Shift Detector breaks and Ricker model fits for an invasive species.
+Figure 3: Dynamic Shift Detector breaks and Ricker model fits for an invasive species.
 Population data documenting the invasion of multicolored Asian ladybeetle in Michigan, USA from 1994-2017.
 A) Time series data showing the average number of adults captured, per trap, per year.
-Vertical blue lines indicate years in which dynamic shifts occurred, as estimated by the Regime Shift Detector model.
+Vertical blue lines indicate years in which dynamic shifts occurred, as estimated by the Dynamic Shift Detector algorithm.
 B) Ricker fits of time series data segments.
 Ladybeetle art by M. Broussard, used under a CC-BY 3.0 license.

-Figure 4: Regime Shift Detector breaks and Ricker model fits for a species of conservation concern.
+Figure 4: Dynamic Shift Detector breaks and Ricker model fits for a species of conservation concern.
 Population data documenting the area occupied by monarch butterflies in their winter habitat in central Mexico from 1995-2017.
 A) Time series data showing the total area occupied by overwintering monarchs each year in December.
-Vertical blue lines indicate years in which dynamic shifts occurred, as estimated by the Regime Shift Detector model.
+Vertical blue lines indicate years in which dynamic shifts occurred, as estimated by the Dynamic Shift Detector algorithm.
 B) Ricker fits of time series data segments.
 Butterfly art by D. Descouens and T.M.
 Seesey, used under a CC-BY 3.0 license.